 “I’m watching you watch over me / And I’ve got the greatest view from here.”
 Silverchair, ‘The Greatest View’.

 A former musician who is also a former politician, a man orphaned in early adulthood, introduces the concert’s next performer.
-The crowd gives a cheer littered with distracted whistles, the kind of drawn out applause that comes from a long afternoon in front of a festival stage; or does the cheer sound tentative?
+The crowd gives a low cheer tailed by distracted whistles, the kind of drawn out applause that comes from a long afternoon in front of a festival stage; or does the cheer sound tentative?
 A harp sounds.
-A man says, “Hello,” and a prodigal son is returned to Australia.
+A man says, ‘Hello.’
+A prodigal son is returned to Australia.

-The man who introduces Johns to the stage at the Triple J concert is Peter Garrett, former singer for Midnight Oil and former Australian Labor Party member of the House of Representatives.
-Garrett stands between the foldback speakers, without his old band or any elected officials behind him.
-His attire is casual: not the suits of his political days but blue jeans and a black and white satin shirt, an outfit he might have worn on stage at some point in the three decades his band was active.
+The man who introduces Daniel Johns to the stage at the Triple J concert is Peter Garrett, the former singer for Midnight Oil and former Australian Labor Party member of the House of Representatives.
+Peter Garrett stands between the foldback speakers, without his old band or any elected officials behind him.
+His attire is casual: not the suits of his political days, but blue jeans and a black and white satin shirt, an outfit he might have worn on stage at some point in the three decades his band was active.
 He might have worn this while peering fiercely at a festival audience, while shouting and dancing wildly.
-But now he smiles and says: “Happy birthday, Triple J. Please welcome Daniel Johns.”
+But now he smiles and says: ‘Happy birthday, Triple J. Please welcome Daniel Johns.’

-It’s unfair on Garrett and any other person who has lost a parent.
+It’s unfair on Peter Garrett and any other person who has lost a parent.

 Such statements have merit.
 Didn’t Daniel Johns become Australia’s child when Silverchair won that competition in 1994?
 He became my child.

-When Daniel Johns says “Hello” he says it also to his biological family, his real living parents and two younger siblings.
-But no. No.
+When Daniel Johns says ‘Hello’ he says it also to his biological family, his real living parents and two younger siblings.
+But, no.

-I watch Daniel Johns say “Hello” three days after Triple J’s birthday concert takes place, on the screen of my laptop in my Melbourne apartment over breakfast.
+I watch Daniel Johns say ‘Hello’ three days after Triple J’s birthday concert takes place, on the screen of my laptop in my Melbourne apartment over breakfast.
 I’m three days late to it, somewhere else.
-Daniel Johns does not say “Hello” to me, at least not really.
-But still I think: There you are.
-I know you.
+Daniel Johns does not say ‘Hello’ to me, at least not really.
+The clip will end and retreat back to the universe.